 The design and user interface guidelines can be applied in a variety of creative ways, but to get the users to understand what is presented and in fact appreciate the interaction, is a different story on its own.
 We are never sure until we get the users to validate our ideas.
 Testing is an important way to validate if the system meets the goals that were previously defined.

-Main results: Test Plan, Users recruitment, Methodology definition, Test results, Next steps definition.
+Possible results: Test Plan, Users recruitment, Test results, Next steps definition.

 The biggest myth in the field of design, in my opinion, is that good design sells itself.
 A designer should be able to present the solution by explaining why is his/her decisions are able to solve a business problem.
-Besides presenting (or selling), the designer needs to be able to understand and interpret the client’s feedback.
+Besides presenting, the designer needs to be able to understand and interpret the client’s feedback.